christiano84/Frontend-Mentor-Challenge-5/README.md

-This challenge was done in vanilla HTML, CSS and Javascript.
+I completed this challenge in vanilla HTML, CSS and Javascript.

 It has over 800 lines of CSS, 268 lines of HTML and 123 lines of Javascript.
 It was done using a mobile first workflow.